 What is creatine cycling?

-Myth 1.
-Creatine can be hard on the kidneys and liver:
+Myth 1: Creatine is hard on the kidneys and liver.

 There are no negative side effects of creatine use on your liver or kidneys.
 The scientific literature is full of studies showing creatine to be completely safe for both short term and long-term use.

 Myth 2: You need to cycle so you don’t build a tolerance to it.